Activities, Student Groups, & Programs

 Specific programs may also have other deadlines, often earlier than the above.

-For more information check hastings.edu/abroad or contact Dr. Kittie Grace, Interim Dean for Academic Affairs, at kgrace@hastings.edu.
+For more information check hastings.edu/abroad or contact Dr. Kittie Grace, Associate Dean for Academic & Student Affairs, at kgrace@hastings.edu.